 When pollution laws are ignored and inspectors are bribed, the environment suffers.
 Women fall victim to abuse when their rights are ignored and when their access to justice is limited.
 Families suffer when parents are coerced into paying bribes to get their children into health clinics and even schools.
 Local and international businesses avoid investing in communities where there is a lack of stable rules and regulations, leading to excessive amounts of risk.

 Rule of law means better public health, economic development, and political participation.
 It is the necessary ingredient to all forms of human endeavor, especially in communities of greatest need.

-To build knowledge, generate awareness, and stimulate action to advance the rule of law
+build awareness, and stimulate action to advance the rule of law worldwide.

 The World Justice Project has three primary goals: